Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Applicants should be sure to indicate the correct license type on the surety bond form.

 How to obtain a motor vehicle dealer or repairer license in Connecticut

 To become a licensed motor vehicle dealer or motor vehicle repairer in Connecticut, applicants must provide the following information and materials:

-- type of license
+- the type of license

-- type of business ownership
+- the type of business ownership/certification

 - proof of a factory franchise to sell vehicles at the business location

-- surety bond in the proper amount
+- a surety bond in the proper amount

 Once applicants have that information available, they must take the following steps: